Manas-Tiwari/Manas-Tiwari/README.md

 # Hi there <img align="center" src="https://github.com/Arsenic-ATG/Arsenic-ATG/blob/master/assets/hello.gif" width="35"> ,I'm Manas Tiwari

-- 🌱 I'm currently learning more about JavaScript and some bunch of frameworks.
+- 🌱 I'm currently learning about JavaScript and TypeScript.
 - ✉️ Best Medium to contact me is via [mail](manast0411@gmail.com)
 - 👯 I’m looking to collaborate with other open source enthusiasts on some 😎cool projects
 - 🥅 2021 Goals: Contribute more to Open Source projects